 Implementing the ISO 14001 standards

 Following the steps of the cycle PDCA mentioned above, the implementation of the ISO 14001 standards is carried out in three stages:

-At first, there is the need to audit the current organizational practices regarding environmental management and their compliance or non-compliance with the regulations and objectives of ISO 14001 standards.
-This will allow organizations to identify and have a clear picture about their procedures, making it easier to re-thinking and transform them in order to achieve the necessary improvements required by ISO 14001 standards.
+At first, there is the need to audit the current organizational practices regarding environmental management and their compliance or non-compliance with the regulations and objectives of the ISO 14001 standards.
+This will allow organizations to identify and have a clear picture of their procedures, making it easier to re-think and transform them in order to achieve the necessary improvements required by the ISO 14001 standards.
 This self-audit can be done internally before-hand, but all the information about the organization’s environmental procedures and policies will have to be endorsed to the certification entity and confirmed by its consultants.